wildfly-extras/wildfly-cassandra/README.md

 ## Server Configuration Profiles

-When installing the cassandra-module.zip it create a custom server profile for both satandalone and domain mode ($WILDFLY_HOME/standalone/configuration/standalone-cassandra.xml & $WILDFLY_HOME/domain/configuration/cassandra-domain.xml) that can be used to start a pre-configured Wildfly instance:
+When installing the cassandra-module.zip it create a custom server profile for both standalone and domain mode ($WILDFLY_HOME/standalone/configuration/standalone-cassandra.xml & $WILDFLY_HOME/domain/configuration/cassandra-domain.xml) that can be used to start a pre-configured Wildfly instance: